3.06 – Incident Reporting Procedures

 - The Risk Management Department will conduct the formal investigation.
 Cause and Contributing factors will be identified.

-- The Risk Management Dept will recommend a prevention Plan.
+- The Risk Management Department will recommend a prevention Plan.
 The QIDP and/or Team will review the prevention plan and execute for the health and welfare of the individuals.

 - The investigation needs to be completed within 5 business days of incident.
 If incident is considered a health and welfare issue, Systems, Rights, and Review will be reviewed in weekly program meeting.
 If more information is needed, an attendance sheet will be collected and incident can be tabled until more information can be obtained.